 The true gentleman and the camaraderie of the sport radiate from everyone.
 Win or lose, contenders and fellow cigar aficionados laugh and have a jolly ol’ time.
 The prizes consist of loser cigars, which are no losing matter, to the grand prize!
 A trophy and the title of Grand Champion is awarded.
-Also, a unique, custom Cueryo y Sobrinos Swiss watch is made for our champion.
-Finally, the winner gets a 24-hour cruise aboard a mega yacht, which in itself is worth more than $30,000 per day.
+Also, a unique, custom Cueryo y Sobrinos Swiss watch was made for the champion.
+The winner also receives a 24-hour cruise aboard a mega yacht.
+By itself, the cruise is valued at over $80,000 per day.
 And there is much, much more.

 How Smoking Competitions Work